-Although probabilistic models suggest (and this model allows) production of partially drug-resistant strains, any which arise cannot become dominant in the sanctuary site because of low drug penetration and competition from drug-sensitive strains.
-Equally, they cannot repopulate the larger, main compartment where high drug concentrations preclude any ongoing replication.
-In agreement with our phylogenetic inferences, these results suggest that the low-level viral replication in lymphoid tissues where the concentration of antiretroviral drugs is low could allow drug-sensitive strains to grow and spillover to reach the blood39.
+Though probabilistic models suggest (and this model allows) production of partially drugresistant strains, any which arise cannot populate the sanctuary site because of low drug penetration and competition from drug-sensitive strains.
+Equally, they cannot repopulate the larger, main compartment where drug concentrations preclude any ongoing replication.
+In agreement with our phylogenetic inferences, these results suggest that the low-level viral replication in lymphoid tissues where antiretroviral drugs concentration are low could allow drug-sensitive strains to grow and spillover to the blood.